YDIN/branding/docs/settings.md

 ---

 ## 3.2.
-Customize you profile public web address
+Customize your profile public web address

 LinkedIn allows you to customize your profile public web address, but surprisingly many people don't seem to know about it.